pkorac/pk-website-2026/site/case-studies/case-study-pwell-umi.md

 ## What we designed and built

-Over the engagAcross the engagement we produced a suite of prototypes that progressed from quick experiments to a demo-ready vision prototype used for stakeholder demos and testing:
+Across the engagement we produced a suite of prototypes that progressed from quick experiments to a demo-ready vision prototype used for stakeholder demos and testing:

 1. **Prototype vignettes and experiments**
    Fast iterations to explore how an assistant could trigger real-world actions and adapt to context (e.g. lightweight voice agent tests, generative UI explorations, real-time data connections and inference) – used to validate feasibility and shape the interaction model.